 Clinical settings vary widely in the types and number of staff members available.
-Some may have a doctor, one or two nurses, and front desk staff; others may have a fully integrated care team that includes a care coordinator, a social worker, and a mental health professional in addition to the primary care provider, nurses, and front desk staff.
+Some may have a doctor, one or two nurses, and front desk staff; others may have a fully integrated care team that includes a care coordinator, a social worker, and a mental health professional in addition to the primary care clinical care team members.
 For more discussion on how to incorporate trauma-informed care tasks into workflows, see Milestone #2: Define Clinical Roles and Tasks.